soapdog/patchfox/src/packages/settings/docs/README.md

 # Settings Package

+The `settings` package handles all of Patchfox's settings.

-The Settings Package is a large one and deals with all the settings on the add-on.
-Most importantly it is in this package that the feed secret is configured.
+Most importantly, it is in this package that the feed secret is configured.